 For his latest move, Kölsch has delved deeper into his own psyche.
 This week he releases his instalment in our fabric presents series, a ten-track compilation of new material inspired by his early memories of our club space.
 As he told us over the phone this week, the ambitious 18-month project saw him enveloping himself in sound mid-air on flights between gigs, an experience he compared to standing in the middle of our Room One dancefloor.
-Ahead of the album’s release and his launch party in Farringdon on Friday, he explained how travelling helped unlock his creativity, why his music is so tied to the self, and how creating memorable moments has shaped his DJing.
+Speaking on the phone ahead of the album’s release, he explained how travelling helped unlock his creativity, why his music is so tied to the self, and how creating memorable moments has shaped his DJing.

 I noticed on the notes for the new compilation you mentioned coming to fabric for the first time in 2002.
 Do you remember who was playing that night?